hitchdev/hitchchrome/README.md

 ## Package Status

-* Alpha state.
-No rigorous regression testing applied yet.
-* Currently only works with Chromium stable version 84.
-Should work with multiple stable versions.
+* Works with chrome versions 80 - 84.

 ## Why not X?